Tourism in Uzbekistan

 Tourism represents a substantial and fast-growing sector of the economy of Uzbekistan.
 The government of Uzbekistan under President Shavkat Mirziyoyev has invested heavily in developing tourism as a high-growth potential industry, resulting in an increase in international arrivals from approximately 1 million in 2016 to 7 million in 2023.
+In 2024, foreign tourist arrivals increased by 20% to 8 million people.